+LIVELY TIMES IN ZEIGLER TOWN
-Duquoin, Ill., Dec.
-1 .- According to Sheriff Stein an attack was made on Zeigler last night.
-Firing began at the pumping station two miles north of Zeigler and spread back to the mining town where Stein said at least 365 shots were fired.
-The machine guns responded promptly.
-All militiamen were called out and the sheriff's son called for a posse in Zeigler, but the non-union miners would not respond.

-Supt.
-C. C. Whittier refused to give details beyond stating that there considerable firing to which the company's machine guns responded.
-Sher-iff Stein said he could not say whether most of the firing was from the inside or outside of the town.
+Sheriff Stein an attack was made on Zeigler last night.
+Firing began at the pumping station two miles north of Zeigler and spread back to the mining town where Stein said at least 300 shots were fired.
+The machine guns responded promptly All militiamen were called out and the sheriff's son called for a posse in Zeigler, but the non-union miners would Supt.
+C. C. Whittier refused to give pany's machine guns responded.
+Sheriff Stein said he could not say whether most of the firing was from the inside or outside of the town.
 It is not known whether anyone was injured.

-Adj.-Gen. Reece who is at Zeigler, stated today that the shooting last night was of the same character as previous firing, continuing at irregular periods.
-The militia, according to Col Reece, took no part in the shooting last night.
-Col. Reece left for Springfield today to make his report to Gov. Yates on the situation at Zeigler.

-In an interview today A. R. Dry. state's attorney-elect of Perry county, where the indictments against Joseph Leiter and Henry R. Platt were re-turned Nov.
-12, stated that he would take up the matter of issuing capiases as soon as he assumes office Monday, The Zeigler Ceal company has concluded to rush into the mining town as many men as are necessary to work the plant to its full capacity.
+Adj.-Gen. Reece who is at Zeigler, stated today that the shooting last night was of the same character as previous firing, continuing at recording. revious firing, continuing at irregular periods.
+The militia, according to Col today to make his report to Gov. Yates n the situation at Zeigler.
+In an interview today A. R. Dry, state's attorney-elect of Perry county. where the indictments against Joseph Leiter and Henry R. Platt were re-turned Nov.
+12, stated that he would take up the matter of issuing caplases as soon as he assumes office Monday.
+The Zeigler Coal company has con cluded to rush into the mining town as many men as are necessary to work the plact to its full capacity.
 Two coach loads brought in last night were drawn directly inside the stockades.

+THE STORY

+SALT LAKE'S

+BUILDING

+RECORD

+in 1904

+Will be fully fold in

+the

+Christmas News.

-when the total attendance Boston attorney, were in conference rel-WAS 3,651,873.
-The largest single day's at-tendance was on Sept.
+when the total attendance was 3,651,873.
+The largest single day's attendance was on Sept.
 15, when St. Louis day was observed.

 That every citizen of St. Louis might participate in the last day of the expo-sition, today was proclaimed a holiday by Mayor Wells, Gov. Dockery like-wise had proclaimed a holiday throughout the state and crowds poured into the city.
 A large number of business houses and the public schools were closed.
-President D. R. Francis ar-rived at the administration building today, early today and after a brief reception he was escorted by the world's fair directors, all of the officials and employes of the exposition company, and detail of 50 Jefferson guards to the plaza of St. Louis.
-The procession was headed by a military_escort composed of all the military organizations on the ground, the regular soldiers stationed at Jefferson barracks, and other military organizations of St. Louis.
-President Francis took his place on the north side of the Louisiana Pur-chase monument to deliver his farecell address at the exact place where were held the opening exercises in April.
-The members of the national April commission, the board of lady managers, the members of the foreign and state commissions and other notable guests occupied the immediate vicinity of the speaker's stand and stretching away into the distance on all sides was a sea of faces.
+President D. R. Francis ar-rived at the administration building rived at the administration building early today and after a brief reception he was escorted by the world's fair directors, all of the officials and em-ployes of the exposition company, and a detail of 50 Jefferson guards to the plaza of St. Louis.
+The procession was headed by a military escort composed of all the military escort composed of all the military organizations on the ground, the regular soldiers stationed at Jefferson barracks, and other military organizations of St. Louis.

+President Francis took his place on the north side of the Louisiana monument to deliver his farewell address at the exact place where were held the opening exercises in April.
+The members of the national commission, the board of lady man-agers, the members of the foreign and state commissions and other notable guests occupied the immediate vicinity of the speaker's stand and stratching away into the distance on all sides was a sea of faces.
 Brief addresses were made by Governor Dockery, in behalf of the state, and Mayor Wells in behalf of the city.
 President Francis then delivered his farewell address.
 As he arose a mighty cheer went up from the assembled thousands.
-President Francis told of the exposition as a monument of industry of the world, as a universal institution of instruction and as a patriotic success.
+President Francis told of the exposition as a nonument of industry of the world, as universal institution of instruction as a patriotic success.